SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_lte_iot2_bg96/README.md

 ### Testing ###

 - You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like Tera Term to receive the data from the USB.
 In this example, we build a simple command line interface application.
-There are commonly used commands predefined in the "app_iostream_cli.c" file.
+There are commonly used commands predefined in the `app_iostream_cli.h` file.
 When the user wants to test a feature, just call the corresponding commands.
 - First, after the chip has finished booting, the user needs to start the LTE IoT 2 module.
 Enter the command "wakeup" into Tera Term and end with an "Enter" key.
 A logline is printed confirming the command has been executed.
 The lower layer library will control the GPIO pin connected to the PWK pin to power the LTE IoT 2 module.
 After a few seconds the module boots up, and it will respond with a successful boot confirmation.
 - After the LTE IoT 2 module boots up successfully, users can check basic parameters such as getting imei code, and getting revision by "imei", "infor" commands.
 The user then calls the "service" command to configure the service domain type CS and PS.
 Next, the user calls the command "gsm" to select TE character set to GSM.
 - In this example, we send a text message from LTE IoT 2 Click module to a given phone number.
 There are two operating modes "textmode" and "pdumode" need to call these 2 commands first to put the module into operation mode respectively.
 The user can then invoke the "smstext" and "smspdu" commands to send the message.
 After confirming the successful message delivery, there will be a response, which contains the reference information of that sms.
 - In addition, we also provide an example using the GPS function.
 First, users need to turn on the GPS module with the "gpsstart" command.
 After the LTE IoT 2 Click module captures the satellite signal, the user can get the location coordinates with the "location" command.
 After getting the results, users can use the longitude and latitude values ​​entered into Google Maps to check the actual location.
 In addition, the command also returns information such as UTC, altitude, date, etc. After use, the user can turn off the GPS function with the command "gpsstop", this is to save energy for the system.
 - A screenshot of the console output is shown in the figure below: